 Being nice here just gives them ammunition to claim you weren’t serious about evicting them.

-Filing Forcible Detainer with Jefferson County Court
+Filing for Forcible Detainer with Jefferson County Court

 When your notice gets ignored, it’s lawsuit time at Jefferson County District Court.